survivejs/webpack-book/manuscript/understanding_loaders/03_loading_fonts.md

 Depending on your project requirements, you might be able to get away with less formats.
 If you exclude Opera Mini, all browsers support the *.woff* format.
 The render result may differ depending on the browser so you might want to experiment here.

-If we go with just one format, we can use a similar setup as for images and rely on both *file-loader* and *url-loader* while using the limit option:
+If we go with one format, we can use a similar setup as for images and rely on both *file-loader* and *url-loader* while using the limit option:

 ```javascript
 {